Elnur Aslanov: Professional career

-Dr. Aslanov is former Head of e-Government Development Department (before - Strategic planning, Scientific potential and Investment department) at the Ministry of Transport, Communication and High Technologies of the Republic of Azerbaijan since April 2014.
+Aslanov is the former Head of e-Government Development Department (before — Strategic planning, Scientific Potential and Investment Department) at the Ministry of Transport, Communication and High Technologies of the Republic of Azerbaijan since April 2014.
 Dr. Aslanov was a Member of Advisory Board of High Technologies Park of Azerbaijan.
 Previously, from 2007 till 2014, he served as a Head of Political Analysis and Information Department of the Administration of the President of the Republic of Azerbaijan.
-Before that, from 2001 to 2007, he served as Senior Advisor to the Head of Administration of the President of the Republic of Azerbaijan.